Home

 So, if you find that your skin doesn't properly absorb moisturiser, it could be a sign that your skin is on the dry side.
 This could mean that your skin is actually crying out for oil, not water!
 However, it could also just mean you're using the wrong moisturiser (or, the wrong amount), and it's too heavy for your skin.

-If you use active or prescription skincare products like retinol, this could also be the cause of your dry skin.
+If you use active skincare products like retinol, this could also be the cause of your dry skin.
 While retinoids are extremely effective for anti-ageing [9], they're not a one-size-fits-all solution.
 If you already have dry skin, using these products can further break down the skin's natural barrier and leave you with an inflamed, flaky texture.

 It's important to use products formulated for your specific skin concerns, so you can avoid these unpleasant side effects.